Be SMART About Preventing Diabetes

 SMART goals are measurable.
 How else would you know how much progress you have made towards them?
 A general goal may be to eat better, while a SMART goal may be to limit fried foods to once a week.
 That way, you can see each week whether you are hitting that SMART goal, and those victories will help you reach that vague goal of eating healthier.

-Attainable goals are within reach if you apply yourself, while unattainable goals are impossible regardless of your actions.
-A goal of running a 10k road race next month may be unattainable if your knees hurt whenever you run a step.
-A more attainable goal, especially if you already walk regularly, may be to walk a 5k or 10k fundraiser or road race next month.
+Achievable goals are within reach if you apply yourself, while unattainable goals are impossible regardless of your actions.
+A goal of running a 10k road race next month may not be achievable if your knees hurt whenever you run a step.
+A more achievable goal, especially if you already walk regularly, may be to walk an entire 5k or 10k fundraiser or road race next month.

 Some people say the "A" in SMART stands not for "Attainable," but for "Attitude."
 That is just as important - choose a goal that makes you feel excited and motivated to work towards.
 Setting goals that you really want to achieve can make them more attainable.